 Working Mumma

-Welcome to the Working Mumma podcast to support your transition from maternity leave to working mum and beyond so you can feel confident & capable while juggling the demands of motherhood and a career I’m your host, Carina O’Brien, founder of Working Mumma and fellow working mum with 2 young boys.
+The Working Mumma podcast supports your transition from maternity leave to working mum and beyond so you can feel confident & capable while juggling the demands of motherhood and a career I’m your host, Carina O’Brien, founder of Working Mumma and fellow working mum with 2 young boys.
 Join me as I explore life returning to work after maternity leave and as a working mum with a mix of solo episodes, amazing interviews with experts, and women sharing their experiences of juggling life and motherhood.
 Each episode is focused on supporting women to have the resources, mindset, tools, and confidence to support you in successfully managing the juggle.
-As a working mum, I know it can feel lonely and isolating to want to have a career and be a mum.
-There is a lot of support out there relating to pregnancy and when we first have a baby.
-The next big phase is returning to work and juggling motherhood and career, but often we feel alone and unsupported in our quest to ‘have it all’.
-This leads us to doubting ourselves and our decisions.
-On the Working Mummast podcast, we help give you the tools, support & confidence so you can work, have a career and be a mum – you can have both.
-This podcast is bought to you by the Working Mumma Village.

 Episodes